configcat/docs/website/docs/faq.md

 ### Is there a way to create feature flags via the API?

 Yes there is.
 We have a public management API at https://api.configcat.com.

+### How to resolve Domain verification issues?

+**Txt record-based verification**

+**Solution 1:** Check the 'Host' field in your DNS settings.
+One common cause of verification failure is an incorrectly set 'Host' field.
+Make sure that it is set to '@' or left empty.
+To check this setting, you will need to log into your domain provider's management console.

+**Solution 2:** After you've added the TXT record to your DNS settings, it may take some time for the changes to propagate through the DNS system.
+If you have recently added or updated the TXT record, it's possible that the verification hasn't been completed due to DNS caching.
+Sometimes you even need to wait a few hours before trying to verify the domain again.

+**File-Based verification**

+If you're having trouble verifying your domain with the file-based verification method, make sure you've uploaded the file to the proper directory, and you can download it from under your domain.